Last Updated on November 29, 2022 by Michelle Ball

 Isn’t Keeping Special Ed Students Out Up To Ten Days Discrimination?

 No. The exclusion up to ten days is allowed under federal law.
+Multiple exclusions up to ten days are also allowed, unless they amount to a “change of placement.”

 What About a Behavior Support Plan?